wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 -	[Create the cache][]
 -	[Configure the cache clients][]

-##<a name="create-cache"></a> Create a cache
+##<a name="create-cache" id="create-a-cache"></a> Create a cache

-In Windows Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI
+In Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI

 [AZURE.INCLUDE [azurerm-azurechinacloud-environment-parameter](../includes/azurerm-azurechinacloud-environment-parameter.md)]